-The Montana Board of Outfitters may award a reductions of days required to obtain your outfitters license as a result of successfully completing our guide school.
+The Montana Board of Outfitters may award a reduction of days required to obtain your outfitter's license as a result of successfully completing our guide school.
 With that said, it is important that your attendance is 100% and that you take an active role in your education.

 2. Course Readings

-(b) Course packet will be provided along with reference material that will be used in the classroom.
+(b) The course packet will be provided along with reference material that will be used in the classroom.

 You will be evaluated in the following fields;

 -Meal planning and food safety

 V. Grading Procedures:

 You will be graded on a pass/fail basis.
 If an exam is not completed satisfactorily we will spend the time necessary to ensure an acceptable level of competency before moving to the next section.